Key Takeaway

 Can I take Ozempic again after having pancreatitis?

-Most healthcare providers will not prescribe Ozempic or any other GLP-1 receptor agonist to someone with a history of pancreatitis.
+Most healthcare providers won't prescribe Ozempic or any other GLP-1 receptor agonist to someone with a history of pancreatitis.
 The risk of recurrence is considered too high.
 Your doctor can help identify safer alternatives for managing your condition.

 What does Ozempic-related pancreatitis feel like?